Comfort behaviour in animals: Purpose

 Comfort behaviors serve various adaptive and functional purposes across a wide range of animal species.
 One primary function is hygiene, particularly through the removal of ectoparasites, which helps maintain the health and well-being of the animal.
 Animals remove ectoparasites by scratching or brushing their own bodies, or the grooming of others, which helps maintain skin and coat health while reducing irritation and parasite load.
 Through licking and brushing, animals such as the red squirrel clean wounds and remove dirt and debris from their bodies, also aiding in hygiene.
 Other physical purposes for comfort behaviours includes reduction in heart rates as seen in horses, and thermoregulation.

 Comfort behaviors also serve reproductive purposes in various animal species.
 In some cases, these behaviors play a role in mate selection, as seen in wrens, where reciprocal and continuous preening strengthens pair bonds and facilitates mating.
 Similarly, in chickens, dust bathing occurs as female sexual behaviour.
-During gestation, grooming and licking of areas critical for reproduction is increased in rats.
+During gestation, grooming and licking of areas critical for reproduction - including the nipples, genitals, and pelvis - is increased in rats.
 Rabbits engage in grooming to maintain hygiene, remove loose fur, and strengthen social bonds.
-Stretching after rest improves circulation, flexibility, and readiness for quick movement, contributing to their overall well-being.
-Finally, in cats, the mother cares for her newly born kittens through comfort behaviours, licking and rubbing the kitten's head.
+Stretching after rest improves a rabbit's circulation, flexibility, and readiness for quick movement, contributing to their overall well-being.
+Finally, in cats, a mother cat cares for her newly born kittens through comfort behaviours, licking and rubbing the kitten's head.

 Mother monkey hugs her baby creating contact comfort.

-Comfort behaviours can function to communicate socially during breeding season such as in the Degus, and form bonds and social structure within groups.
+Comfort behaviours can function to communicate socially during breeding season, such as in the Degus, and form bonds and social structure within groups.
 It also can have implications on social outcomes of an animal.
-In infant monkeys it was found that contact comfort from their mothers was necessary to encourage positive social outcomes.
-The monkeys without those comfort behaviours developed fear and anxiety.
+In infant monkeys, it was found that contact comfort from their mothers was necessary to encourage positive social outcomes.
+The monkeys without these comfort behaviours developed fear and anxiety.
 This comfort behaviour has an important impact because in the absence of a mother, juvenile monkeys cling to each other for contact comfort.